destapi/riot-blog/README.md

 ## Zustand - state management

-_Zustand_ is a barebone state-management solution which uses simplified _flux_ principles, and can be used in different frameworks, or in standalone mode.
+_Zustand_ is a bare-bone state-management solution which uses simplified _flux_ principles, and can be used in different frameworks, or in standalone mode.
 For this exercise, I will use it in standalone mode to provide the data backing necessary for the _todo-list_ app

 ```bash
 npm i zustand